gillescochez/req.js/README.md

 # Introduction

-req.js is tiny script / module (sort of) management system which can:
+req.js is tiny script / module management system which can:

-- Load javascript files and execute callback when the requested files are loaded
+- Lazy load javascript files and execute callback when the requested files are loaded
 - Execute callbacks in the order they were declared for multiple identical requests
 - Store objects declared using req API and make them available as arguments in the callback function when requested
 - Return its settings object and its module storage objects